 • It is recommended that South Africa sign and ratify the Conventions pertaining to statelessness and attend to the implementation of a domestic mechanism to address statelessness.

 The remaining percentage of children came for other reasons, examples of those would be: abduction, the caregiver was in need of medical care or the main caregiver relocated.

-Posted in October 2017 in Research, Reports & Submissions.
+Posted in October 2017 in Research, Reports, Submissions & Resources.